Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/main.md

-## Welcome to the Dashboards Help Center!
+## Welcome to the Analytics Help Center!

 ![homePage\_All](images/homePage_All.png)